-An Addendum to the Diridon Station Area Plan Final Environmental Impact Report (Resolution No. 77096), Envision San Jose 2040 General Plan Final Environmental Impact Report (Resolution No. 76041), and Supplemental Environmental Impact Report (Resolution No. 77617) and Addenda thereto was prepared for the project under the provisions of the environmental review requirements the California Environmental Quality Act of 1970, as amended (CEQA), including the state and local implementing regulations.
+An Addendum to the Diridon Station Area Plan Final Environmental Impact Report (Resolution No. 77096), Envision San José 2040 General Plan Final Environmental Impact Report (Resolution No. 76041), and Supplemental Environmental Impact Report (Resolution No. 77617) and Addenda thereto was prepared for the project under the provisions of the environmental review requirements the California Environmental Quality Act of 1970, as amended (CEQA), including the state and local implementing regulations.
 The CEQA Guidelines Section 15162 states that when an EIR has been certified, no subsequent EIR shall be prepared for that project unless the lead agency determines that either substantial changes are proposed to the project which will require major revisions to the previous EIR, substantial changes will occur with respect to the circumstances under which the project is undertaken which will require major revisions of the previous EIR, or new information of substantial importance is available.

-The purpose of this Addendum is to evaluate the environmental impacts of the subject Planned Development Rezoning and Planned Development Permit to be considered for recommendation for approval to the City Council.

-The project was found to be consistent with the Diridon Station Area Plan Final Environmental Impact Report (Resolution No. 77096), Envision San Jose 2040 General Plan Final Environmental Impact Report (Resolution No. 76041), and Supplemental Environmental Impact Report (Resolution No. 77617) and Addenda thereto and would not result in any new environmental impacts not previously disclosed.
+Findings from the analysis in the Addendum concluded that the proposed project would not result in any new impacts not previously disclosed in the EIRs, nor would they result in a substantial increase in the magnitude of any significant environmental impact previously identified in the EIRs.

+Prior to the adoption of this Resolution, the City Council adopted a separate resolution approving the Addendum and related Mitigation Monitoring and Reporting Program for this project.
+The separate City Council CEQA resolution is fully incorporated herein by this reference.

-- 8. Planned Development Permit Findings.
+8. Planned Development Permit Findings.
 Chapter 20.100 of the San José Municipal Code establishes evaluation criteria for issuance of a Planned Development Permit.

 These criteria are applied to the project based on the above-stated findings related to General Plan, Zoning and CEQA conformance and for the reasons stated below, and subject to the conditions set forth in the permit.
-In order to make the Planned Development Permit findings pursuant to Section 20.100.720 of the San José Municipal Code and recommend approval to the City Council, Planning Commission must determine that: - a.
-The Planned Development Permit, as issued, is consistent with and furthers the policies of the General Plan; - Analysis: As described above, the project is consistent with and furthers the policies of the General Plan and Diridon Station Area Plan. - b.
-The Planned Development Permit, as issued, conforms in all respects to the Planned Development Zoning of the property; - Analysis: The Planned Development Permit conforms in all respects to the R-M(PD) Planned Development Zoning of the property, including uses, setbacks and height. - c.
-The Planned Development Permit, as approved, is consistent with applicable City Council policies, or counterbalancing considerations justify the inconsistency; - Analysis: Pursuant to City Council Policy 6-30 Public Outreach, a community meeting was held on May 28, 2015 and approximately 13 members of the community were in attendance.
+Pursuant to Section 20.100.720 of the San José Municipal Code, the City Council finds that:

+a.
+The Planned Development Permit, as issued, is consistent with and furthers the policies of the General Plan;

+Analysis: As described above, the project is consistent with and furthers the policies of the General Plan and Diridon Station Area Plan.

+b.
+The Planned Development Permit, as issued, conforms in all respects to the Planned Development Zoning of the property;

+Analysis: The Planned Development Permit conforms in all respects to the R-M(PD) Planned Development Zoning of the property, including uses, setbacks and height.

+c.
+The Planned Development Permit, as approved, is consistent with applicable City Council policies, or counterbalancing considerations justify the inconsistency;

+Analysis: Pursuant to City Council Policy 6-30 Public Outreach, a community meeting was held on May 28, 2015 and approximately 13 members of the community were in attendance.
 The project has been posted on the City's website under "Projects of High Interest" as further described in the Public Outreach Section.
 Planning Commission and City Council hearing notices were sent out two weeks early to provide additional time for the public to inquire about the project.